krishnaperumalla/FBI-Time-Series-Forecasting/README.md

 Acknowledgments

 Problem Statement
 The objective is to forecast monthly crime trends using a historical dataset of crime incidents.
-The dataset contains challenges such as missing values, duplicate entries, and geographical inconsistencies.
+The dataset presents challenges such as missing values, duplicate entries, and geographical inconsistencies.
 The project aims to:

 Analyze long-term crime trends and short-term variations.
 Develop a robust time series forecasting model (SARIMA) to predict future crime occurrences.